Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Data and Statistical Problem

-Our model aims to use forecasts of weather variables from the ERA5 reanalysis data set \citep{ERA5} to predict a joint distribution of rainfall across multiple locations as given by the E-OBS rainfall data \citep{E_obs}.
+\paragraph{ERA5 and E-OBS data:}Our model aims to downscale weather variables from the ERA5 reanalysis data set \citep{ERA5} on a coarse grid to a joint distribution of rainfall across multiple locations on a finer grid as given by the E-OBS rainfall data \citep{Eobscite}.
+Table~\ref{tab:datasources} summarizes the data sources involved in this work.